 Increase the size of your deposit

-The minimum deposit requirement for a mortgage is 5-10% for a residential purchase so you don’t necessarily have to save up much more than this for your deposit.
+The minimum deposit requirement for a mortgage is usually a 5% deposit to a 10% deposit for a residential purchase so you don’t necessarily have to save up much more than this for your deposit.
 First-time buyers often struggle to save more so these high loan-to-value mortgages are a useful way to get onto the property ladder.